dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 return the first encountered error. **SPOILERS** the ice cream machine was broken, so we're going to get an error when ordering a milkshake.

-The maybe monad is extremely effective in crafting how to route data in pipelines.
+The result monad is extremely effective in crafting how to route data in pipelines.

 ## Happy Path